MI-AFP/tutorials/tutorials/02_functions-types.md

 myTuple = XTuple3 7 "Hi" 2.25
 ```

-What forms the tuple is the `,` operator keyword and used notation in first example is just a syntactic sugar.
+What forms the tuple is the `,` operator keyword and used notation in the first example is just a syntactic sugar.

 ```haskell